What is an Employee Value Proposition (EVP)?

 • Team building events/ team socials

-When done well, a compelling EVP offers a comprehensive look into each job role, making sure the role is attractive to candidates and shows them more about the company culture to ensure they will be a good fit from the offset.
+When done well, a compelling EVP offers a comprehensive look into each job role, making sure the role is attractive to candidates and showing them more about the company culture to ensure they will be a good fit from the offset.

 Improves company reputation

 Company reputation is important; for potential employees, customers and clients alike.
-The reality is, companies may miss out on business opportunities if clients or customers hear negative things.
+The reality is, that companies may miss out on business opportunities if clients or customers hear negative things.

 Happy employees and more business opportunities… What’s not to like?